AndrewRadev/id3-json/README.md

 }
 ```

-For compatibility reasons, you can provide the field names without nesting them inside the "data" key, but this input format is intended to mirror the output format.
+For compatibility reasons, you can provide the field names without nesting them inside the "data" key.

 ## Quirks